 - 1555 – 1710 CP (Sunny weather, 100% IV Magmar at Level 25)

 Shadow Magmar is a Fire type and is weak to Ground, Rock and Water type attacks.
 Shadow Magmar is an immensely difficult tier 3 raid due to the Shadow Raid mechanism.
-You will need to be well prepared with top counters, correct movesets, powered-up Pokémon, and most importantly, Purified Gems.
+You will need to be well prepared with top counters, correct moveset, powered-up Pokémon, and most importantly, Purified Gems.

 We would suggest that if you intend to solo this raid, you keep an eye on the weather.
-Utilise weather that boosts your Ground, Rock or Water types, Sunny, Partly Cloudy and Rainy weather respectively, and ensure that you are using top-tier counters.
+Utilise weather that boosts your Ground, Rock or Water types, Sunny, Partly Cloudy, and Rainy weather respectively, and ensure that you are using top-tier counters.
 These are much more difficult raids than your usual tier 3 raid.
 If you are lower level or without ideal counters, you will definitely need to bring a friend, or two!

 Shadow Magmar is one of the slightly easier tier 3 Shadow raids, but still trickier than you may be expecting.